Marketing to Hispanics and discerning the Spanish language variations

 There’s no doubt that businesses should look at ways to reach Spanish-speaking consumers, but the nuances of Spanish language and culture should not be overlooked.
 Sonia Benson, SVP at global advertising agency network, Draftfcb - herself originally from Colombia - explained the importance of Spanish translation, with an eye and an ear for regional variations.
 She mentions an example that in Mexican Spanish that the “words for asking a person to lunch are the same as asking someone to dinner in Columbian Spanish.”
 Benson adds, "Spanish is a rich language, that’s different from one culture to the next.
 You have to be sensitive to cultural nuances.”

 The Hispanic market’s socio-economic, acculturation and demographic profile continues to grow influence and power worldwide.
 Marketers need to understand and discern the Spanish language variations to help them target and segment their messages for the Hispanic market.
-In order to effectively launch campaigns, it will require a qualified language service provider (LSP) that specialises in Spanish translation using experienced and professional linguists, translators and voice talents who are natives of the target language.
+In order to effectively launch campaigns, it will require a qualified language service provider (LSP) that specializes in Spanish translation using experienced and professional linguists, translators and voice talents who are natives of the target language.

 Common Sense Advisory, Inc. ROI Lifts the Long Tail of Languages in 2012.
 July 17, 2012.